timnew/timnew.github.com/source/_posts/2013-01-30-implement-sqrt-with-basic-algebra-operators.md

----
 layout: post
-title: "Implement sqrt with basic algebra operators"
+title: Implement sqrt with basic algebra operators
-description: ""
-date: 2013-01-30 00:11
 comments: true
-categories:
-category: algorithm
+categories: algorithm
-tags: [algorithm,facebook,sqrt,"binary search"]
+tags:
-sharing: true
-footer: false
+  - algorithm
+  - facebook
+  - sqrt
+  - binary search
+date: 2013-01-30 08:00:00
 ---
 It is a very basic question, but to solve it in a time limited environment, require solid knowledge about algorithm, and could use these knowledges flexibly.
 I found the problem of myself is that I know it, but I cannot use it as flexible as my hand.